-The City has contracted with Environmental Coalition of South Seattle (ECOSS) to implement our Spill Kit Outreach Program since 2013.
-This involves them visiting businesses with a high risk of spillage and polluting our stormwater system.
+In 2023, ES staff started visiting businesses with a high risk of spillage and potential for polluting the stormwater system.
 The visits consist of an initial visit and follow up visits.
 Additional follow up visits may be conducted as needed.

-Initial visits consist of a pre-service survey to develop a baseline level of awareness on the part of the business owner or staff and helps paint a picture of what each business's beliefs were regarding responsibility and liability.
-After the survey, ECOSS staff would providing a brief primer on stormwater and its effect on receiving waters.
+Initial visits consist of a pre-service survey to develop a baseline level of awareness on the part of the business owner or staff.
+This helps paint a picture of what each business's beliefs were regarding responsibility and liability.
+After the survey, ES staff will provide education on stormwater and the pollution that can affect receiving waters.
 A spill kit is provided free of charge to incentivize responsibility to address spills as they occur and participate in the program.
-ECOSS staff then provide training on how to use the kit and proper disposal of kit materials and provide instructional posters on how to clean up spills and how to respond.
-ECOSS also help them develop a customized spill plan based on materials stored and used.
+ES staff then provide training on how to use the kit, proper disposal of kit materials, how to clean up spills, and who to call for follow up.
+ES staff also help them develop a customized spill plan based on materials stored and used.

-During a follow-up visit, usually done at least a year after the initial visit, ECOSS performs a post-service survey to assess the increase in awareness retained of polluted stormwater runoff and changes in behavior in response to receiving spill training since the initial visit.
-An increase in awareness, spill response training, and responsibility should lead to better best management practices regarding spill prevention and illicit discharges.
+After one year, ES staff will conduct a follow-up visit.
+The post- survey assesses the increase in awareness gained through participation in the program.
+The post-survey captures changes in behavior in response to receiving spill kit and training.
+Increasing awareness, providing spill response training, and creating ownership of spill response should lead to better best management practices regarding spill prevention and illicit discharges.

 ES staff targeted outreach to businesses with a high potential for generating stormwater pollutants.
 Such as restaurants and auto repair and paint shops.
-ECOSS also provided training in multiple languages to employees for whom English is a learned language to better implement spill kit awareness.
+Staff also provided training in multiple languages to employees for whom English is a learned language to better implement spill kit awareness.

-- Provided up to 2 new businesses with spill kits and spill response training - Provided 20 follow up outreach visits with post-service surveys from previous site visits. - Produced three spill response training videos in Russian for businesses with limited English proficiency.
+- Provided 3 new businesses with spill kits and spill response training - Produced spill response training and outreach materials for businesses with limited English proficiency.

-In 2022, ECOSS reached out to the City and informed us they would be discontinuing their spill kit outreach program.
-For 2023, the City plans to take the processes and rapport established by ECOSS and continue implementing the program as intended throughout Federal Way.
+ES staff will continue the processes and rapport established by ECOSS and continue implementing the program as intended throughout Federal Way.
 ES staff will continue to provide stormwater education and free spill kits to businesses in the automotive, restaurants, and industries producing hazardous waste.
 ES staff will also continue utilizing spill data collected from IDDE/Source Control to inform which businesses to select for future participation in the program based on the potential for, or known history of, prohibited discharges and spill events.
-We will plan to reach out to at least 15 new businesses and perform 10 follow up visits.
+In 2024, the City plans to reach out and give spill kits to at least 20 new businesses and perform 15 follow up visits.